jonhue/omniauth-paypal-oauth2/README.md

 * `Personal Information`:
     * `Full name`: Permits the Name of the customer.
-    * `Date of birth`: Permits the date of birth of the customer.
-    * `Age range`: Permits an approximate age range of the customer.

 * `Address Information`:
     * `Email address`: Permits the email address of the customer.